syncfusion-content/wpf-docs/wpf/SfChart/Trendlines.md

 ### Backward Forecast

 For determining the past trends (in backward direction).
-The following code example explains the how to set the value for forward forecast.
+The following code example explains the how to set the value for [`BackwardForecast`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.TrendlineBase~BackwardForecast.html).

 {% tabs %}